dij0s/PETAL/thesis/bachelor_thesis.typ

 As such, the calculated Spearman correlation coefficient between the expert evaluation and the G-eval framework is -0.23 for the larger configuration and 0.36 for the smaller configuration, indicating no meaningful correlation between the two frameworks.

 Despite the smaller configuration showing a weak trend, it is not statistically significant as the sample size is too small.
-This divergence demonstrates that the frameworks capture distinct dimensions than those of the expert evaluation, validating the complementary nature of the evaluation methods.
+This divergence demonstrates that the G-eval framework captures distinct dimensions than those of the expert evaluation, validating the complementary nature of the evaluation methods.

 Interestingly, the correlations for the larger configuration and smaller configuration, against the expert evaluation, differ significantly.

 To further understand this difference, the Spearman correlation between the G-eval scores of the large and small configurations is calculated.
-The resulting coefficient of 0.09 suggests that the two configurations produce substantially different scores, opening up the possibility of exploring the reasons behind this discrepancy.
+The resulting coefficient of 0.09 suggests that the resulting responses of the two configurations are ranked substantially differently, opening up the possibility of exploring the reasons behind this discrepancy.

 Consequently, the G-eval framework is, at most, a complementary tool to the expert evaluation.
 #highlight("TODO: deux trois mots en plus pour transitionner")